averynortonsmith/networkVisualization/README.md

 can be visualized.

 #### [publicly hosted demo](http://nanuk.csail.mit.edu:5000/?debug=cache)
+^ server is unreliable, will try to migrate to most stable hosting soon

 ### UI Layout:
 In terms of complexity, the UI is broad, but not deep.
 The easiest way to understand it is to just play around with it for a bit.